Things to do around Freycinet & The East Coast, Tasmania

 Bicheno Coastline Freycinet Tasmania Photography Kate Loxton

-Vineyards & Distilleries in abundance around East Coast Tasmania:
+Vineyards & Distilleries around Freycinet & The East Coast Tasmania

-• Wine Tasting at Devil’s Corner Vineyard: Just a short drive from Coles Bay, this vineyard offers spectacular views of the Hazards mountains and a delicious selection of wines.
-This is where the vines meet the sea and where challenge meets character, experience the true Devil’s Corner adventure.
-Cool climate wines born from a land of wild contradictions and undiscovered beauty.
-Your visit here will not disappoint you won’t resist opening the boot to add your Pinot Noir & Syrah selections, for ‘ron’.
+• Wine Tasting at Devil’s Corner Vineyard – a short drive from Coles Bay with spectacular views and a delicious selection of wines.
+Here, vines meet the sea and where challenge meets character with cool climate wines born from a land of wild contradictions and undiscovered beauty.
+Your visit here will not disappoint.
+Open the boot to add your Pinot Noir & Syrah selections, for ‘ron’.
 Keep an eye out for Devils Corner Events, to tie in with your Freycinet odyssey.
 Do jump onto their website, it is a beautiful read about the unique nature of Tasmanian wines and how environmental factors converge, against all odds, to produce some of Australia’s most awarded Pinot Noir and Chardonnay.

-• Craigie Knowe Vineyard is a 35 minute or 42 minute drive from Coles Bay for wine tasting from 11:00 to 4pm daily.
-Their new venture into cuisine at Floras, listed below.
+• Craigie Knowe Vineyard is a 35 min to 42 min drive from Coles Bay for wine tasting from 11:00 to 4pm daily.
 A Tasmanian family owned vineyard and cellar door operated and managed by father and son Glenn & Alex Travers, building on the tradition and somewhat crazy idea of its founding father, John Austwick, the family pondered years ago ‘wouldn’t it be nice to semi-retire in a vineyard’.
-You can witness the fruits of their labours over the years, and talk about it at lunch at Flora’s, their on site restaurant.
-See below.
+Witness the fruits of their labours over the years, and talk about it at lunch at Flora’s, their on site restaurant.

 • Edges from the sea in Bicheno is Waubs Harbour Whisky.
 Once serving as an old oyster hatchery, it’s now converted into a maritime Tasmanian single malt whisky distillery, renowned for its exceptional craftsmanship and ocean-inspired setting.
 Made from start to finish, matured by the ocean & bottled by hand in the family owned, ocean-cooled distillery in Bicheno, Tasmania.
 Distillery Tours & Guided Whisky Tastings available Tuesday – Saturday.

-• The only brewery in Coles Bay is Malting Lagoon Brewery however they are only able to offer in-house guests tastings.
-However you will find their craft brews available in locations in Freycinet, for example Big Pete’s (see casual dining).
+• The only brewery in Coles Bay is Malting Lagoon Brewery however they are only able to offer in-house tastings.
+However, their craft brews available in locations in Freycinet, like Big Pete’s.

 • The Annual Echo Festival is worth coinciding with your visit to Freycinet where connections across community are held and showcased through culture, art, wine, food and lifestyle programmes.